YUP36/nand2tetris/README.md

 ## Notes
 - I spent several months on this, and I had a lot of fun writing the assembler, VM translator, and tetris in the Jack programming langauge.
 - I began regularly making commits around project 7.
 I actually skipped over Project 9 (the one where I code a game) and completed it last.
 - My code can be found in the projects folder.
 In the earlier projects, they are in the hdl files.
-All of the Java files in the later projects (part 6+) were written by me, and the Jack files in projects 9 and 12 were written by me.
+All of the Java files in the later projects (part 6+) and the Jack files in projects 9 and 12 were written by me.